ivanfye/covid-market-correlation/README.md

 # covid-market-correlation
 **Determining the correlation between the stock market and COVID cases/deaths **

-*The final project for Univeristy of Toronto's CSC110 course*
+*The final project for University of Toronto's CSC110 course*

 *Built by [Ivan Ye](https://github.com/ivanfye) and [Boaz Cheung](https://github.com/rethegreat)*